Summarize any special skills and qualifications acquired from employment or other experience.

 The Wooden Spoon has standards that we would like to maintain.
 To maintain these standards, we need to work cooperatively with each other.
 We expect you to be courteous and helpful to fellow employees.
 Your conduct is important to the success of the business and your own personal feelings of self-worth.
 We depend on your loyalty and use of good judgment.
 We expect you to never divulge confidential information about the business.
 Loyalty shows how well you like your job.
 Whenever people work together it is possible for there to be some misunderstandings, because of personality, different viewpoints, or pressures of work.
 If you have a problem involving work or a question don't be afraid to ask a manger or owner.
 Do not discuss problems among yourselves, rather go to a leader.
 Communication is everything.

-Personal Hygiene: It is important that all employees are neat and clean.
-Make sure to wash your hands before working.
-Wash them often.
+It is important that all employees are neat and clean.
+Make sure to wash your hands before working, and wash them often.
 Ladies wear modest skirts and blouses or dresses.
 No low-cut blouses or short skirts.
 Men wear shirts with no writing, jeans or slacks without holes or faded out.
-If you are hosting on Friday night, it’s nice to dress up a bit more.
-Close toed shoes are always required.
+If you are hosting on Friday night, itโs nice to dress up a bit more.
+Close-toed shoes are always required.
 Do not pick on food or lick your fingers while working.
 Do not be seen chewing while working.
 Do not eat behind the counter or chew food in the dining area with customers in the room.
 Chewing gum is not permitted.

 Family or friends are not permitted in the kitchen while you are working.